RELATES TO: KRS 309.351, 309.355(1), (2), (6), 309.362

 Section 6.
 Dismissals.
 The complainant and respondent shall be notified if a case is dismissed.

 Section 7.
 Investigations.
-(1) If investigation is warranted, the board shall appoint one (1) of its members or an agent or representative of the board to conduct an investigation of the respondent.
+(1) If investigation is warranted, the board shall appoint one (1) of its members or an agent or representative of the board to conduct an investigation of the complaint.

 (2) In its investigation, the board may be assisted by: